-2. Summary of the objectives and outcomes identified in the Plan Needs Assessment Overview

-Housing areas of special focus for this Plan include the promotion of residential rehabilitation and reconstruction; rental assistance; and assistance for the homeless and homelessness prevention, with the priority given to households at the lowest income levels.
+2. Summary of the objectives and outcomes identified in the Plan the priority given to households at the lowest income levels.
 Resources will be directed to projects that address the need for safe, decent, and affordable housing for a variety of populations.
 In addition, the Wisconsin Housing and Economic Development Authority, WI's designated administrator of Housing Trust Funds, will award funds to eligible recipients to construct and rehabilitate housing for extremely low-income families.